QPRLab/BSM-Project/README.md

 ---

+## Testing

+- Unit tests are in `test/` (Hardhat + viem style).
+Use `npx hardhat test` to run all tests.
+- Use `npx hardhat test test/LiquidationAuction.test.ts` to test the liquidation auction flow.

+---
 ## Scripts

 Scripts are in `scripts/` and include examples for minting mocks, interacting with the AMM, running auctions, and verifying contracts.
 Examples: